AcubeSAT/obc-software/README.md

 If you just cmake from cli, just add the same flags in your command.

 ### Conan
+This repository uses [conan 2.0](https://conan.io/) to manage dependencies.

+#### AcubeSAT Conan Packages
+One of the packages ([logger](https://gitlab.com/acubesat/obc/logger)) is hosted on a private repository, so you need to:
+- have access to the [repository](https://artifactory.spacedot.gr) (if you're already on GitLab, it's the same credentials, and you should login at least once) and add the remote to your conan remotes.
+To do that run the following two commands `conan remote add conan https://artifactory.spacedot.gr/artifactory/api/conan/conan` and `conan remote login -r conan $YOUR_USERNAME`, which will prompt you to add your password.
+- or, clone the repo on your own, and package it locally use `conan create . --build=missing` in the root of the repo.
+- or, clone the repo on your own and add it as a submodule in the `lib` folderr, and make the necessary CMakeLists. txt changes to include it in the build.
 To build, you need to follow these steps:
 - First run `conan profile detect --force`: Generates default profile detecting GCC.
 However, for this project, you need to set up the correct architecture.
 Find where `conan` sets up profiles (probably `~/.conan2/profiles`), run `cp default arm`